cboyda/LighthouseLabs/Project-SQL/README.md

 ```
 weixin://private/setresult/SCENE_FETCHQUEUE
 ```
-since & and after is just a garbage url string
+Since & and anything after is not needed for pagetitle information, and the URL still works!

 2. Exercised FIND, FIX, FUTURE PROOF ideology to ensure when bugs in data found and fixed additional constraints were added to minimize future reoccurence.
 See process #3 on https://github.com/cboyda/LighthouseLabs/blob/d4e420e83e65acdc3082fb29f076e9b30d1b32d9/Project-SQL/QA.md